ftt369432/genieflowai/DEPLOYMENT.md

 # GenieFlowAI Deployment Guide

-This document provides instructions for deploying the GenieFlowAI application to production.
+This document provides comprehensive instructions for deploying the GenieFlowAI application to production.

 ## Prerequisites

 - Node.js 14.x or higher
 - npm 6.x or higher
+- Git repository with your GenieFlowAI code
-- Access to a hosting provider (Netlify, Vercel, AWS, etc.)
+- Access to a hosting provider (Netlify recommended)
 - Domain name configured (genieflowai.com)

 ## Deployment Options